alit644/alit644/README.md

-###I am a developer with experience creating websites for small and medium businesses.
-Whether you're trying to win business, list your services, or create a new online store, I can help
+I am a developer with experience creating websites for small and medium businesses.
+Whether you're trying to win business, list your services, or create a new online store, I can help , I am a strong communicator and a collaborative team player and enjoy working in a fast-paced environment.
+I am also comfortable working independently and taking ownership of projects.
 - Speed in performance
 - Manage the entire project from start to finish
 - Attractive, interactive and responsive design